booch/resume/resume.md

 Summary
 -------

-   * Software developer with 20 years of IT experience.
+   * Software developer with over 20 years of IT experience.
    * Agile practitioner, with a focus on improving how teams work — both their processes and their technical practices.
    * Experienced Ruby on Rails web developer with strong DevOps skills.